malik-hasan/Identifying-depression-with-NLP/README.md

 # Identifying-depression-with-NLP
- Using NLP Sentiment analysis and statistics we identified trends in Twitter data indicative of depression for the purpose of early intervention
+Identified trends in Twitter data indicative of depression for early intervention using NLP Sentiment analysis and statistical methods.

+- Tested and evaluated performance of various machine learning models on the data including Recurrent Neural Networks, Logistic Regression, Naive Bayes
+- Applied statistical methods such as ANOVA in conjunction with prior literature to identify trends indicative of depression
+- Libraries such as NLTK were used to carry out text processing functions such as tokenization